Watcom C/C++: Uses

 In the mid-1990s some of the most technically ambitious DOS computer games such as Doom, Descent, Duke Nukem 3D, Rise of the Triad, and Tomb Raider were built using Watcom C/C++ using the DOS/4GW protected mode extender with the Watcom compiler.

 It was used to port the game Retro City Rampage to DOS in 2015.

-It is used by VirtualBox to compile the BIOS.
+It was used by VirtualBox to compile the BIOS.

 Current development for FreeDOS requires that all C source code must be compilable by Open Watcom C.

 Open Watcom is the recommended compiler for application and driver development for the OS/2-based ArcaOS operating system.

-Variants

-There is an unofficial fork of Open Watcom V2 on GitHub.
-A variant of the 16bit DOS CRT library startup was created with WASM.

 Compatibility

 Open Watcom's syntax supports many conventions introduced by other compilers, such as Microsoft's and Borland's, including differing conventions regarding (for instance) the number of leading underscores on the "asm" tag.
 Code written specifically for another compiler rather than standard-compliant C or C++ will often compile with the Watcom compiler.

-The compiler supports C89/C90 standards by default.
+The C compiler supports ANSI C (C89, C90, ISO C) standard by default.

 Open Watcom supports partial compatibility with the C99 standard.
-It implements the most commonly used parts of the standard.
-However, they are enabled only through the undocumented command-line switch "-za99".
+It implements the most commonly used parts of the standard, including inline variable declaration.
+However, they are enabled only through the undocumented command-line switch "-za99" (which needs to be added to the "Other options" field in "4.
+Miscellaneous Switches" panel in the GUI).
+In a more recent version of Open Watcom 2.0, a check box was added for C99 in the "2.
+Diagnostics Switches" panel in the GUI.
 Three C99 features have been bundled as C90 Extension since pre-v1.0: C++ style comments (//), flexible array members, trailing comma allowed in enum declaration.